 The Series Filter Interface

 FRED filters are essentially FRED series metadata that have been parsed out to their most finite terms.
 These metadata allow the user to sort through vast amounts of information very quickly.
 The filters displayed in the Series Filter Interface pertain only to the series that we have in our Series Results List.
-In our case here, there are 78,211 series in FRED that are associated with GDP.
+In our case here, there are more than 70,000 series in FRED that are associated with GDP.
 Therefore, all of the tags shown are associated with these series.
 FRED filters are broken down into 8 sections: Concepts, Geography Types, Geographies, Frequencies, Sources, Releases, Seasonal Adjustments, and Citation & Copyright.
-Each section can be collapsed or expanded by hitting the plus/minus sign illustrated by the red arrows in the picture above.
-Every section allows you to search within it.
+Each section can be collapsed or expanded by hitting the chevron illustrated by the red arrows in the picture above.

 Let's move through the interface and then work through an example of how tags can help us quickly sub-set data.
-Say we want GDP for Japan.
+Say we want Real GDP data.
 You can quickly jump through the Series Filter Interface to get your results.
-Simply expand the Geographies menu by hitting the plus and search for Japan there.
+Simply expand the Concepts menu by hitting the plus and search for "Real" there.

-Selecting "Japan" will trim our results down from 78,211 series to 169 series.
-The first result in your Search Results List is Quarterly, Seasonally Adjusted, Gross Domestic Product for Japan.
+Selecting "Real" will trim our results down by tens of thousands of series.
+The first result in your Search Results List is Quarterly, Seasonally Adjusted Annual Rate, Real GDP for the United States.
 At this point, you can click on a series title, which will take you to the graph page.
 You can also further refine the search with the filters.
-If you want annual data, go to the Frequencies section of the Series Filter Interface and select annual.
-Similarly if you want data that is not seasonally adjusted, go to the Seasonal Adjustments section and select not seasonally adjusted.
+If you want annual data, go to the Frequencies section of the Series Filter Interface and select Annual.
+Similarly, if you want data that is not seasonally adjusted, go to the Seasonal Adjustments section and select Not Seasonally Adjusted.

-Let's say we no longer want data for Japan.
+Let's say we no longer want "Real" (inflation-adjusted) data all by itself.
 Notice the filter (in red) that appears above the Series Results List.
-To remove the Japan filter, simply click the x.
+To remove the "Real" filter, simply click the x.